 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-When you apply for credit — like a credit card or a personal loan — your provider or lender will typically look into your financial history to determine your overall creditworthiness, commonly referred to as a credit pull, inquiry or a credit check.
+When you apply for credit — like a credit card or a personal loan — your provider or lender will typically look into your financial history to determine your overall creditworthiness.
+This is commonly referred to as a credit pull, inquiry or a credit check.

-Two types to know about are a hard pull and a soft pull.
+There are 2 types of inquires to know about: a hard pull and a soft pull.
 The difference lies in how these pulls affect your credit score and how long the inquiry remains on your credit report.